newtonproject/newtonproject-org-website-2.0/newton-website/src/content/newton/index.md

 - Stake fee

   The stake is done through a special transaction type, and a certain percentage of the process as a stake fee.
-The stake amount multiplied by $p$ is the stake handling fee.
 Unlike other blockchains, the stake fee is completely burned.

 - Transaction fee

-  Percentage $\lambda$ of the transaction fee will be destroyed.
+  Percentage of the transaction fee will be destroyed.

   A more efficient transaction fee setting mechanism will be described in later documents.

+## Reference

+1. <a href="https://github.com/newtonproject/newton-2.0-papers/blob/main/litepaper.md">Newton 2.0 LitePaper</a>
+2. <a href="https://github.com/newtonproject/newton-2.0-papers/blob/main/economy-paper.md">Economic Model</a>